marmelo/streaming-pt/README.md

 Live Portuguese TV and radio.

-Please check https://antena.pt and enjoy the streams online.
+Please check https://antena.pt if you want to enjoy the streams online.

 **Disclaimer:**
 All streams are official.